JayAuburn/microbiome-gardener/DEPLOY.md

   - Verify API key is linked to correct Google Cloud project
   - Verify the Google Cloud project exists and is active
   - Test API key directly with Gemini API
-- **Quick Test:** Test basic chat functionality to verify API connectivity
+- **Quick Test:** Test RAG-powered chat functionality to verify API connectivity

 **Issue: "Document processing not working" in production**
 - **Root Cause:** Google Cloud Platform services not configured or failing